jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/Incorporate.md

 Input Output,
 2008-09-09

-But access controlling aspects of a parameter will give guarantees about the command’s behavior.
+But access controlling aspects of a parameter will give guarantees about the commandï¿½s behavior.
 Guarantees, that might be essential for automatic execution order, concurrency resolution and user controlled access control, so a user can make a decision about the usage of a command, based on what is done with the objects passed to it.

 JJ